Let the beauty of what you love be what you do.

 Biography

-After attending the University of California at Santa Barbara as an art studio major at the College of Creative Studies, Tricia received her BFA in Graphic Design, awarded with honors, from Art Center College of Design in 1985.
-Over the decades, Tricia served as Creative Director and Designer for such notable clients as USC, UCLA, The Getty Center, The Los Angeles County Museum of Art, Art Center College of Design, The Tournament of Roses and The Walt Disney Company, to name a few.
-She has received numerous awards from internationally recognized design organizations in addition to being featured in many well-respected art and design publications including Communication Arts, Portfolio Magazine and Creative Quarterly.
+After attending the University of California at Santa Barbara as an art studio major at the College of Creative Studies, Tricia Rauen Evenson received her BFA in Graphic Design, awarded with honors, from ArtCenter College of Design in 1985.
+Over the decades, Tricia served as Creative Director and Designer for such notable clients as USC, UCLA, The Getty Center, ArtCenter College of Design, Los Angeles County Museum of Art, Tournament of Roses, and The Walt Disney Company, among others.
+She has received numerous awards from internationally recognized design organizations and has been featured in respected art and design publications, including Communication Arts, Portfolio Magazine, and Creative Quarterly.
 In addition to working as a Designer and Creative Director at acclaimed design firms in the Los Angeles area, Tricia owned and operated her own design studio, Treehouse Design, for nearly a decade.
-In 2008, Tricia rejoined Evenson Design Group where she worked prior to opening Treehouse Design serving as President and Creative Director.
+Throughout her career, she also worked extensively as a copywriter and editor, shaping collateral materials, promotional campaigns, and brand communications for a wide range of clients.
+In 2008, Tricia rejoined Evenson Design Group, where she had worked prior to opening Treehouse, serving as President and Creative Director.

 Please inquire for pricing.